 Lawns should be mowed short to make them less attractive to ticks and animals that can transport them.

 Cover Up and Spray

-When you’re outside, keep your skin covered as much as possible: for example, wearing long sleeves and tucking long pants into your socks.
+When you’re outside, there are several tick prevention measures you can take.
+Keep your skin covered as much as possible: for example, wearing long sleeves and tucking long pants into your socks.
 Wearing light-colored clothing also makes it easier to spot ticks on your body.

 It is also important to use insect repellents containing DEET for your skin, and permethrin for your clothing and gear.